 Eno winter hikes have been a tradition since 1971 and start on January 1st with the annual New Year’s Day hike (more info…) and continue each Sunday afternoon through February (Sunday hikes continue from March through early May with a wildflower theme- Click here for more info).

 Hikes are geared towards adults, but children are welcome with an accompanying adult.
 Well-behaved dogs are permitted but they must be kept on leash at all times.

 - Free, registration required..

 - Hike schedule is subject to change.
-Check back here before each hike to confirm hike details and meeting locations or call 919-620-9099 for recorded updates.
-Dial extension 211 to get the most up to date information on hike.
+Check back here before each hike to confirm hike details and meeting locations or call 919-620-9099 extension 211 for recorded updates.

 Some access areas for these hikes have limited parking.
 Carpooling is encouraged whenever possible.